LayMui/serenityBDD-aws-device-farm-template/README.md

 ```
 ### serenity.sh script
 The serenity.sh script is created to simplify the test execution:
-Pre-requisite: Assume you have docker engine installed in your local machine
 Run ./serenity.sh with arguments
 To run the test
 ```